St Saviour's Cathedral, Goulburn: Heritage listing

-Commenced in 1874 and finally dedicated in 1884 St Saviour's Cathedral is of State significance because it is one of the finest designs by the leading colonial ecclesiastical architect, Edmund Thomas Blacket.
-It reflects the characteristics of a Victorian Gothic style church and has a masterly use of materials, design and detail.
-Blacket also designed the Parish Hall adjacent to the cathedral which was used as the pro-cathedral before the new cathedral was finished.
-The cathedral has a grand scale with nave, aisles, transepts, chancel, porches and tower; large and elaborate stone traceried windows and an impressive interior with a heavily carved hammer beam roof, clustered columns and foliage capitals, elaborately moulded arcades and chancel arch, and a striking use of figurative roundels in the nave, transepts and chancel.
-The tower however was not completed until 1988/9.
+Commenced in 1874 and finally dedicated in 1884, St Saviour's Cathedral is of state significance because it is considered as one of the finest designs by the colonial ecclesiastical architect Edmund Thomas Blacket.
+It reflects the characteristics of a Victorian Gothic style church in its materials, design and details.
+Blacket also designed the parish hall adjacent to the cathedral which was used as the pro-cathedral before the new cathedral was finished.
+The cathedral has a grand scale with nave, aisles, transepts, chancel, porches and tower; large and elaborate stone traceried windows and an interior with a heavily carved hammer beam roof, clustered columns and foliage capitals, elaborately moulded arcades and chancel arch, and a use of figurative roundels in the nave, transepts and chancel.
+The tower was not completed until 1988/9.

 The cathedral site is the place from which the Anglican Diocese of Goulburn developed.
 It also provides physical evidence of the growth and importance of Goulburn as a regional centre in the latter half of the 19th century.

 The building has social and spiritual significance for both Anglicans and the broader community as a place of worship.
-It is the centre of the Diocese; it draws visitors for its aesthetic value and for the highly significant cultural collection associated with the cathedral.
+It is the centre of the diocese; it draws visitors for its aesthetic value and for the significant cultural collection associated with the cathedral.

-The Moveable Collection is highly significant.

 The cathedral's moveable collection shows a high degree of consistency between the design of the building and its contents.
 Two unique features are a pulpit crucifix carved by Blacket in 1842 and, within Australia, the 14 MacIntosh medallions depicting the life of Christ.
 The cathedral provides a tangible connection with the Community of the Ascension, the first religious order for men in Australia, through the relocation to the cathedral precinct of a number of items associated with the members.
-The cathedral's twelve bells give it the distinction of being the only Regional Tower in the Southern Hemisphere with such a peal and the thirteenth bell, the Flat 6th, allows for special ringing effects.
+The cathedral's twelve bells give it the distinction of being the only regional tower in the Southern Hemisphere with such a peal and the thirteenth bell, the Flat 6th, allows for special ringing effects.

-St Saviour's Cathedral, Goulburn was listed on the New South Wales State Heritage Register on 20 April 2009 having satisfied the following criteria.
+St Saviour's Cathedral was listed on the New South Wales State Heritage Register on 20 April 2009 having satisfied the following criteria.